More than 500 of the world’s 7000 plus languages have a full Bible. And there are nearly 1,300 languages with the New Testament.

 Reformatted Maori Bible

-For some years Bible Society has been involved in a project to reformat and enhance Te Paipera Tapu, the Maori Bible.
-The current translation, first published in 1952, is now being enhanced to make it more readable (the actual Bible text remains unchanged).
-This includes the addition of macrons to indicate long vowels, modern punctuation including speech marks and paragraphing, book introductions, section headings and maps.
-The New Testament with the enhanced text (alongside the Good News Bible text in English) is available now and the complete enhanced Maori Bible will be ready for publication in 2012.
+In 2012, Bible Society New Zealand published a reformatted edition of Te Paipera Tapu.
+This new edition includes the current Paipera Tapu text (first published in 1952) with enhanced presentation including the addition of macrons to indicate long vowels, modern punctuation including speech marks and paragraphing, book introductions, section headings and maps.
+The New Testament with the enhanced text (alongside the Good News Bible text in English) is also available.

-The Tokelau Society for the Translation of the Bible initiated a project to translate the Bible into the Tokelauan language.
+The Tokelau Society for the Translation of the Bible initiated a project to translate the Bible into the Tokelauan language in the 1990s.
 The Gospel of Mark was published in Tokelauan in 2000, and the four Gospels in one volume in 2003.
-Then, at a spectacular launch at the Tokelauan church in Porirua, the New Testament was launched in June of 2009.
+Then at a spectacular celebration at the Tokelauan Church in Porirua, the New Testament was launched in June 2009.

 This is the first New Testament ever produced in the Tokelauan language.
 The translation team, headed by Ioane Teao, is based in Porirua.